 |Push Notifications||If you want to keep your users updated and in-the-loop about what’s happening on your app, notifications can encourage engagement and user-retention when properly employed.||0 to 200||100 to 10,000|

 This is just a break-up of some of the common features that combine to build everyday mobile apps.
-Other factors like the app to be free or paid, connected to the internet or not, and required back-end support play a major role in determining the complexity and cost to build an app.
+Of course, there are other factors that affect the complexity and cost of building an app.
+Here are some of them:

 5. Design and Development

-We have discussed various factors that are vital determinants of the app-building cost – platform, type of app, business model, features you want, and functionalities.
+We have discussed various factors that are vital determinants of the app-building cost.
 However, another factor that plays a major role in determining the cost to build an app is – who you hire!

 While the option of hiring freelancers and newbies seems a feasible and economical option, it may cost you more in the long run.
 You can find a lot of freelancers out there; however, there can be a big question mark on their skill-set and consistency.